paddy-devan/vega-library/README.md

 Note that the sample data here is used to populate the example gallery.

+`meta.json` must include a `language` value of either `vega` or `vega-lite`.
+Specs should use the Deneb-compatible dataset placeholder named `dataset`; the site replaces that placeholder with `sample-data.json` when rendering previews.

 Everybody is welcome to create a PR with their own folder, copying the structure of an existing one!

 ## Local development